 Each course has two student worktexts, one answer key for the two worktexts, a Tests and Quizzes book, the answer key for the tests and quizzes, and from one to three literature books.
 A small English Handbook is available free upon request.
 Although courses are designed for independent study, a parent needs to check student work and administer quizzes and tests.

 The student workbooks include lines at the end of each week's lessons where the parent or teacher is to sign off that they have checked the student's work and give approval for the student to take the week's quiz or one of the quarterly tests.
 Some composition assignments have specific lines for students to turn in work and have it signed off.
 In other cases, parents need to read closely before signing off on a week's work to ensure that students have turned in all composition assignments.
 There are no rubrics or tools to assist parents in evaluating compositions or research papers.
-However, LFBC has a Homeschool Guide ($5 or free with four or more courses) that includes a few pages that assist with evaluating written work.
-(I have been told that this information will gradually be added to answer keys for the English courses as they are reprinted.)
-You might find the free article "HOWTO: 3 Easy Steps to Grading Student Essays" more practical.
+You might find the free article "HOWTO: 3 Easy Steps to Grading Student Essays" helpful.

 Quizzes and tests require a parent or responsible person to dictate spelling words.
 Some short essay questions are included on some quizzes and tests.
 Key points that should be included in those essay responses are in the answer key.